ituvisionlab/MetaCLGraph/README.md

  ## Pipeline Usages

- We provide pipelines for training, validating, and evaluating models with node classification tasks under class incremental scenario.
+ The pipelines for training, validating, and evaluating models are provided with node classification tasks under class incremental scenario.
 In the following, we provide several examples to demonstrate the usage of the pipelines.

  For the experiments, the starting point is the ```train.py``` file, and the different configurations (e.g. the baseline, backbone, etc.), whether to include inter task edges, etc.) are assigned through the keyword arguments of the Argparse module.
 For example, the following code is used in order to run an experiment with Arxiv-CL dataset with class incremental learning setting while there is not any inter task edges.